Guide

 Margin plots

-We can add additional vizualization layers to the diagonals of the plots using the same syntax.
+We can add additional visualization layers to the diagonals of the plots using the same syntax.

 pairplot(